dxdatabase/Open-source-film-database/README.md

 The Big Film Database (dxdatabase) © 2018 by Dxdatabase is [licensed under Creative Commons BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)

-Please note that for the film box images, the copyright belongs to their respective owners and they are only available under "fair use."
+Please note that for the film box images, the copyright belongs to their respective owners and are only available under "fair use."